srulikuk/c-f2b/README.md

 &nbsp;

 #### <a name="natforward">NAT FORWARD Config</a>
-For hosts that are a Firewall or act as a Port Forwarder in order to block banned IP's from being forwarded we must a FORWARD rule to the iptables chain as follows, in both `/etc/fail2ban/action.d/ipset-allports-shared.local` and in `/etc/fail2ban/action.d/ipset-allports.local` add the following line to the `actionstart` and the `actionstop` right below the `<iptables> -I ...` line in those sections
+For hosts that are a Firewall or act as a Port Forwarder in order to block banned IP's from being forwarded we must a FORWARD rule to the iptables chain as follows, in both `/etc/fail2ban/action.d/ipset-allports-shared.local` and in `/etc/fail2ban/action.d/ipset-allports.local` add the following line to the `actionstart` and the `actionstop` right below the `<iptables> -I ...` line in those sections (repalce the `"ppp+"` with whatever your WAN connection is)
 ```
            <iptables> -I FORWARD -i ppp+ -m set --match-set <ipmset> src -j <blocktype>
 ```